Java-Archive/vaadin-addons/README.md

 </center>

 # vaadin-addons
-This ist the first version of my Testbench Add On. **Testbench** is from [https://vaadin.com/](https://vaadin.com/) and could be found here [https://vaadin.com/testbench](https://vaadin.com/testbench).
+This ist the first version of my TestBench Add On. **TestBench** is from [https://vaadin.com/](https://vaadin.com/) and could be found here [https://vaadin.com/testbench](https://vaadin.com/testbench).

-To use/try Vaadin Testbench you can get a License / Trail here : [https://vaadin.com/pro/licenses](https://vaadin.com/pro/licenses) If you are using TestBench for an Open Source Project you can apply for an Open Source License.
+To use/try Vaadin TestBench you can get a License / Trail here : [https://vaadin.com/pro/licenses](https://vaadin.com/pro/licenses) and if you are using TestBench for an Open Source Project you can apply for an Open Source License.

-The basic documentation about Testbench for Vaadin 8 is here [https://vaadin.com/docs/testbench/testbench-overview.html](https://vaadin.com/docs/testbench/testbench-overview.html)
+The basic documentation about TestBench for Vaadin 8 is here [https://vaadin.com/docs/testbench/testbench-overview.html](https://vaadin.com/docs/testbench/testbench-overview.html)

 ## Target of this Add On
-The target for this project is the optimized handling of the webdrivers and PageObject-Pattern to write effective and compact tests with jUnt5 , TestBench and different Selenium Implementations.
+The target for this project is the optimized handling of the webdrivers and PageObject-Pattern to write effective and compact tests with jUnti5 , TestBench and different Selenium Implementations.

 A few different ways of writing Junit Tests for Vaadin Apps you can find here : [https://github.com/vaadin-developer/testbench-jumpstart](https://github.com/vaadin-developer/testbench-jumpstart)

-As mentioned before, the docu is not ready until now.
+As mentioned before, the documentation is not ready until now.
 Have a look at the tests or better, ask me ;-)

 email: [mailto:sven.ruppert@gmail.com](mailto:sven.ruppert@gmail.com)